sebaena/CosmeticsWebsite/README.md

 # Released features:
 1. dynamic search cosmetics by name
 2. click cosmetic ingredient to show its function
+3. fake json-sever added to package.json (start it with 'npm server')
+4. fetch data 'promises' is added in index.js, console.log can see the response

 # TODO:
-1. use npx to start json server e.g. npx json-server --port 3001 --watch testdata/cosmetics.json
-2. use axios and promises to fetch data from json-server to frontend (instead of loading data directly from testdata/)
+1. put promises into components, so that data will be displayed in frontend
-3. to be continued ...
+2. to be continued ...